samuller/log-rate-limit/README.md

 from log_rate_limit import StreamRateLimitFilter, RateLimit
 ```

-Use the filter with your `logger`.
-With default parameters it will rate limit all repetitive log message:
+Use the filter with your `logger` - with default parameters it will rate-limit all repetitive log messages:

 ```python
 logger.addFilter(StreamRateLimitFilter(period_sec=30))
 ```

-All logs on `logger` will now be rate limited, but this can be disabled per-log by setting the `stream_id` to `None`:
+All logs on `logger` will now be rate-limited, but this can be disabled per-log by setting the `stream_id` to `None`:

 ```python
 logger.warning("Something went wrong!", extra=RateLimit(stream_id=None))